Hemp vs Marijuana

 • Cannabis Ruderalis

 Scientists haven’t found fossil evidence that would describe the cannabis origin.
 That’s why we aren’t sure how it developed from other organisms.
 It’s interesting that Humulus has the closest structure to cannabis.
-That genus has a rich history that dates back up to 27 million years ago.
+That genus has a rich history that dates back 27 million years.
 It’s an assumption, but it indicates that cannabis isn’t much younger than Humulus.

 While it’s interesting to read scientific facts, the takeaway is that cannabis refers to an entire genus of plants.
 Marijuana and hemp both belong to this genus, making them types of cannabis.
 That means you can’t go wrong when saying cannabis for any plant from this family.